 Pay off debt now, not later

-With the Fed rate cut, now is the time to pay off your credit card debt.
+With the current federal funds rate, now is the time to pay off your credit card debt.
 Consider balance transfer card options that can help you consolidate and pay off your debt within an introductory zero percent APR window.

 The no annual fee Capital One® SavorOne® Cash Rewards Credit Card, for example, offers an introductory zero percent APR for 15 months on purchases and balance transfers (15.49 percent to 25.49 percent variable APR thereafter).
 You can transfer your debt to the SavorOne for a 3 percent balance transfer fee and pay it off over the course of 15 months while not owing anything in interest.